seescience/sees_facilities/doc/APS/13IDE_XRM.rst

 This work used the X-ray microprobe at beamline 13-ID-E at the Advanced Photon Source, Argonne National Laboratory.
 A double crystal Si(111) monochromator was used to select the desired X-ray energy from an APS undulator.
-This beam was focused to 1x1 microns using Kirkpatrick-Baez mirrors, with typical monochromatic fluxes of 10^12 Hz.
+This beam was focused to 1x1 |micron| using Kirkpatrick-Baez mirrors, with typical monochromatic fluxes of 10\ :sup:`12` Hz.

-X-ray Fluorescence (XRF) maps were collected by continuously scanning the sample back and forth in beam, triggering detectors to collect full XRF spectra every 5 ms and 500 nm.
+X-ray Fluorescence (XRF) maps were collected by continuously scanning the sample back and forth in beam, triggering detectors to collect full XRF spectra every 5 ms and 0.5 |micron|.
 ROI maps were made by summing fixed energy bins in the XRF spectra for each pixel.

 X-ray Diffraction (XRD) maps were collected along with the XRF maps,